- 1 Planning a trip to Milan with kids?

 Whether you have a weekend or a week, there’s plenty to keep the whole family busy in Milan.
 Before we get into the top ten list, here are a few tips and tricks:

 If you only have a weekend in Milan: visit the Duomo di Milano and Parco Sempione which houses the arch, the castle and the aquarium.
 For more details on these areas, check out my recent trip to Milan with twin toddlers.

 Know before you go – City Info

 Most restaurants only have a single high chair stocked.
 You’ll likely need to stop at several before finding a place with more than 1 if needed.
 Otherwise, you can pull your stroller right up to the table.
-The streets are mostly stroller friendly, an all-terrain stroller will provide a smoother ride along cobblestoned areas.
+The streets are mostly stroller friendly, an all-terrain stroller will provide a smoother ride down the cobblestoned areas.
 Remember to carry cash – preferably change around.
 You will need it to pay for restrooms, shopping carts, etc. The metro is affordable, fast, convenient and easy to use.
 If you will be using a stroller, be sure to book your hotel near a stroller friendly (accessible) station.

 I can’t suggest anywhere to stay because I was really unhappy with our Milan Hotel.
 I CAN give you one piece of general advice that I wish I knew before booking your hotel in Milan.
 Look for a hotel on the Milan Metro’s Yellow M3 line.
 This line hits most of the major tourist attractions and every station has an elevator.